nickbar01234/boxed-builder/README.md

 **Boxed-Builder** uses conditional typing to enforce what methods are available to the client.
 However, it's possible to gain access to all the available API by downcasting and inspecting the builder object.

+## Credit

+The types are inspired by [Vincent-Pang](https://github.com/Vincent-Pang/builder-pattern).

 ## Road Map